poctaviano/radtree/README.md

 ## Beta Version

-This package is in beta version.
+This is a beta version.
 Some functionalities need to be improved.

 Since it calculates all the possible paths between the points in the dataset, the processing time will increase drastically as the number of samples increase.